Subcutaneous Transmitter (A3013)

 Table: Package Codes for the A3013.

 Once we clip off the programming extension, we can no longer modify the circuit's sampling frequencies.
-Once we encapsulate the circuit with epoxy and silicone, we cannot replace the battery.
-But we can replace the wires if we are willing to restore the silicone coating.
+Once we encapsulate the circuit with epoxy and silicone, we cannot replace the battery or the wires.
 Some users may like to attempt their own water-proof encapsulation.
-We recommend such users read our report on SCT Encapsulation before they attempt their own encapsulation.
+We recommend such users read our report on SCT Encapsulation before they do so.
 Other users may be planning to use the A3013 out of water, in which case it may make sense for them to receive the circuit with programming extension.

 Prices of various versions when purchased from Open Source Instruments are here.